 Washington doesn’t yet have a way to print your online purchase.
 It takes about 10 days to receive your license by mail.

 That’s a question we get asked a lot.
 We’re unique in what we have to offer and I’ve written a pretty thorough answer on our Astoria page.
 You can check it out here.

 Many of our Astoria fishing trips can or do take place on the Columbia River, which is generally smoother than the ocean.
 It’s a great option for people who may prefer to stay on the river for a variety of reasons, and we’re happy to help coordinate things.
 Let us know if you’re prone to motion sickness when you’re reserving your trip so we discuss options.
-For those who book the whole boat, we can fish wherever you’d like.
+For those who book the whole boat, we can work to find the smoothest spots for the day.

 We get this question a lot.
 Enough to make a page to give you all sorts of information about how to get your fish home with the airlines.

 For more information on any of our fishing trips, don’t hesitate to contact us.
 We’re here to help and want to make your fishing experience in Astoria as seamless and enjoyable as possible.